corpunWorld Corporal Punishment Research

 Can't we spare the rod?

-Few Indian schools have yet banned corporal punishment, according to this December 2003 article in The Times of India.
+Few Indian schools had yet banned corporal punishment when this December 2003 article appeared in The Times of India.
 But apparently we are talking about teachers "kicking and punching" students and even of one case in which a student was beaten to death.
 There is major terminological confusion here.
 These things plainly should not be allowed, but they have nothing to do with corporal punishment as correctly defined and properly administered.

 blob More information and links for School CP in India: see Country files.